GreenLight Laser Therapy

 An expected consequence of GreenLight laser prostatectomy is retrograde ejaculation – semen will flow back into the urinary bladder rather than coming out through the urethra affecting the patient’s reproductive capability.
 Given most men with BPH are past the age of procreation, this likely will just result in less “mess” during orgasm.

 GreenLight laser therapy is an effective alternative to transurethral resection of the prostate (TURP) in patients with enlargement of the prostate gland.
 The procedure has additional benefits such as minimal bleeding, fewer complications, reduced indwelling catheter time, shorter hospital stay, and a quicker resumption of normal activities.

 Arrange a Consultation with Dr. Dhir

-Put an end to your urination problems with GreenLight laser therapy in Houston, League City, and Webster, Texas.
+Put an end to your urination problems with GreenLight laser therapy in Houston, League City, and Clear Lake, Texas.
 For more information on how a GreenLight laser prostatectomy can safely and swiftly improve your quality of life, arrange a consultation.
 Contact us today!